QRL 2.0

 The Quantum Threat is Accelerating

 The threat of quantum computers breaking encryption has shifted from "decades away" to a near-term concern.
+The quantum timeline has accelerated dramatically, with industry experts now projecting cryptographically relevant quantum computers (CRQCs) could emerge as early as 2027-2033.
 Major developments include:

 - NIST finalized the first post-quantum cryptography standards in August 2024